jessi25924/CymruVineyardProject1/README.md

 * Code Institute Lessons: Provided foundation knowledge and concepts, including best practices for structuring HTML, Bootstrap and CSS in a project.

 * This project was inspired by my visit to a vineyard in San Gimignano, Italy last year.
-The expirenced left a lasting impression on me, combining the beauty of the lanscape with the art of winemaking.
+The expirenced left a lasting impression on me, combining the beauty of the landscape with the art of winemaking.

 ### Media and Tools